Set Current Location

 Founded in 1984, the Contemporary Jewish Museum presents scholarly and artistic programs that explore the Jewish spirit and imagination.
 The museum offers contemporary views and Jewish perspectives on culture, history and art, with programs reflecting global ideas that tie to the past and remain relevant to all people today.
 World-renowned architect Daniel Libeskind was commissioned for the project.
 The 63,000 square foot museum provides a welcoming space where people from all backgrounds may encounter, celebrate and debate artistic forms of all varieties.

 Conventional wisdom holds that this iconic monument is shaped like a fire-hose nozzle.
 It is not, at least not by design.
 The tower is the gift of Lilly Hitchcock Coit, an eccentric heiress who managed to stand out in a city that teems with eccentricity.
 Lilly's particular passion was for the San Francisco Fire Department.
 The money she left in her will for the city's beautification was used to construct the Art Deco tower on Telegraph Hill in 1932.
-The view from here is one of the most impressive in San Francisco, taking in the Bay, two bridges, and the Marin Headlands.
-Inside, the first floor is decorated with excellent murals, commissioned in 1933, that depict San Francisco's history.
-Note that there is a small fee to ride the elevator up to the top of the tower.
+The view from here is one of the most impressive in San Francisco, offering unrestricted sights of the scenic Bay, the neighboring bridges, and the Marin Headlands.
+Inside, the first floor is ornamented with excellent murals, commissioned in 1933, that depict San Francisco's history.
+The tower's summit can be accessed by taking its elevator for a small fee.

 Developed by physicist Frank Oppenheimer and opened in 1969, this innovative and interactive museum is dedicated to art, science and human perception.
 Relocated from the Palace of Fine Arts to Piers 15 and 17, the modern space features plenty of new green technologies including the largest solar panel roof in San Francisco and offers over 600 hands-on exhibits.
 These hands-on displays unveil the mysteries of science and language, and present these theories simply and succinctly.
 Webinars, special events and seminars occur throughout the year.
 This San Francisco gem is a must visit.